-29.1 Supplementary Discipline - The proper disciplinary authority may, at the conclusion of the game, and at its discretion, investigate any incident that occurs in connection with any game and may assess additional suspensions for any offense committed before, during or after a game by a player, coach or non-playing personnel, independent of whether such offense had been penalized by a referee.
-The proper disciplinary authority may not decrease any penalties assessed before, during or after the game by the on-ice officials.
+29.1 Supplementary Discipline - The proper disciplinary authority may, at the conclusion of the game, and at its discretion, investigate any egregious incidents that occur in connection with any game and may assess additional suspensions for any offense committed before, during or after a game by a player, coach or non-playing personnel, independent of whether such offense had been penalized by a referee.
+In cases where a disqualification penalty is enforced, a conference may appeal to the NCAA secretary-rules editor and national coordinator of officials (men's or women's) to review the penalty for a possible reduction.
 In NCAA championship competition, the proper disciplinary authority is the divisional championship committee or its designee.